 - a.
-The location for barrel testing will be determined by the host and will be communicated to participating institution(s) no less than 24 hours prior to the team's first competition. - Bat testing is valid through the conclusion of the event. - b.
-Testing must be conducted by the host with the team representative present. - c.
+The location for barrel testing will be determined by the host and will be communicated to participating institution(s) no less than 24 hours prior to the scheduled start of competition. - b.
+Testing must be conducted with representatives from both teams and a game management present. - c.
 Coaches or team designee will bring all bats to the testing location. - d.
-Testing should not be conducted in public view or near fans/media.
+Testing should not be conducted in public view or near spectators/media.